Hurghada Tours to Luxor

 Nile Cruise

-Short river trips on the Nile in traditional felucca boats are included in some tours, while longer multi-day cruises offer stops at Esna, Edfu, Kom Ombo, Aswan, and Luxor.
+Some tours include short river trips on the Nile in traditional felucca boats, while longer multi-day cruises offer stops at Esna, Edfu, Kom Ombo, Aswan, and Luxor.

 When are Luxor temples open over the year?